Keynote Speakers

 Speaker: Shri Bhaskar Jyoti Phukan

-Bhaskar Jyoti Phukan is Managing Director of Numaligarh Refinery Limited (NRL), a leading public sector refinery in the Northeast India under Ministry of Petroleum and Natural Gas, Government of India.
+Biography: Bhaskar Jyoti Phukan is Managing Director of Numaligarh Refinery Limited (NRL), a leading public sector refinery in the Northeast India under Ministry of Petroleum and Natural Gas, Government of India.

 He is a Mechanical Engineer with more than 30 years of experience in the Oil Industry including Logistics, Marketing, Technical Services and Operation.
 He started his career in Indian Oil Corporation Ltd. (Assam Oil Division) in the year 1990 and thereafter joined Numaligarh Refinery Limited (NRL) in the year 1999.
 Prior to his assuming the office of the Managing Director, he held the position of Director (Technical) of NRL.